 This manual contains the material required for the laboratory sessions throughout the semester and must be printed in advance and brought to all laboratory classes from Week 2.
 You may choose to print either the full manual or the shorter weekly documents.
 Both forms will be available in advance on Canvas.
 Students are strongly discourage from using the softcopy in the lab on a device as the safety of the device cannot be guaranteed in a chemical environment.
 Students will also find the hardcopy useful when undertaking their Laboratory Assignment.

 Extensions & Late submissions

-The above extension policy only applies to the following assessments in the unit: Mastering Chemistry Revision Assignments, Mid-Semester Assessment, Laboratory Assignment and Content Engagement Quizzes.
-These are the assignments (not including the End-of-Semester Examination) for which you gain marks that contribute to your final grade.
-The policy does not apply for participation requirements (i.e. laboratory attendance) nor for safety features (such as completing pre-lab quizzes to gain entry to the labs).
+The above extension policy only applies to the following assessments in the unit: Mastering Chemistry Revision Assignments, Laboratory Assignment and Content Engagement Weekly Quizzes.
+These are the assignments (not including the Mid-Semester Test or End-of-Semester Examination) for which you gain marks that contribute to your final grade.
+The policy does not apply for participation requirements (i.e. laboratory attendance) nor for safety features (such as completing pre-lab quizzes on time to gain entry to the labs).
 If you miss the deadline for completion of a pre-lab quiz or for attending a lab, extensions are not possible and you will have an absence recorded.

 Special assessment requirements

 In order to pass this unit, a student needs to:

 - Attend 7/10 laboratory sessions*.
 This attendance requirement is upheld regardless of supporting documentation